What's in it for you?

 Our challenges are split into four stages over a period of six months.
 Applications open in January and are evaluated by a panel of university representatives.

-If you're shortlisted as a finalist, you'll be invited to attend further training in early September and to pitch your idea live to a panel of investors and business experts on 26 September.
-Winners will be announced at our annual Awards ceremony on 5 October.
+If you're shortlisted as a finalist, you'll be invited to attend further training on 10 September and to pitch your idea live to a panel of investors and business experts on 19 September.
+Winners will be announced at our annual Awards ceremony on 2 October.

 *Travel expenses for in-person training and events are available.
 We can also cover overnight accommodation and childcare costs.